© Richard L. Thornton, Architect and City Planner

 April and May, 1993: I was in living hell.
 Being at my parent’s house was a hundred times worse than being in the farm house part time with my now estranged wife.
 My father was treating me alternatively like his prisoner of war or his gay lover.
 He was constantly trying to get me to suck a straw from a drink, so he could watch.
 My mother was treating me like a 17-year-old.
 Repeatedly my father was calling me a failure.
 Both of them were repeatedly saying crazy things like “if you loved us, you would want to be like us” or “what we want you to do is live with us in the suburbs like normal people and commute to downtown Atlanta.”
 They might also suggest that I live in the house for five years and attend law school!

 Again and again, he told me that I was a failure as an architect and that the only thing I was qualified to do was work as a salesman at Home Depot or as a construction laborer.
-Remember, at the beginning of the month, I had been sitting beside the Director of the National Park Service and discussing my appointment to jobs the paid the equivalent today of $150,000 to $250,000 a year.
+Remember, at the beginning of the month, I had been sitting beside the Director of the National Park Service and discussing my appointment to jobs that paid the equivalent today of $150,000 to $250,000 a year.

 Their home was a typical brick rancher from the late 1960s, with tiny rooms and too much furniture.
 I missed my animals, my pastures, Toms Brook, the Virginia Mountains, the highly educated friends in DC, the cultural sophistication of the Washington, DC Area. and especially the almost daily instant message exchanges with my beloved in France.